growexx/node-boilerplate-serverless/README.md

 ***Growexx Attendance
 # Node boilerplate
 This is a nodejs boilerplate with basic user authentication and uses AWS SES for sending emails.
+This boilerplate has following features:
+- User signup along with sending verification otp
+- User signin
+- Forgot password
+- Update user profile

 ---
 ## Requirements